automainint/sea-offers-bot-js/README.md

 # sea-offers-bot-js
 Multiple buy orders **bot** for **OpenSea** with automatic price calculation and proxy support.

-If something don't work, feel free to [create an issue][issues-link].
+If something don't work, feel free to [open an issue][issues-link].

 The code is **obfuscated**.
 [Contact me][contact-link] if you need access to unobfuscated source code, guidance, or you have a new feature proposal.